RikVoorhaar/website/jekyll/front_page/about.md

 Music is a big part of my life!
 I like almost any kind of rock music, but I tend to gravitate towards heavier and noisier genres.
 Check out my [last.fm page](https://www.last.fm/user/Tilpo) and my [rym page](https://rateyourmusic.com/~Tilpo)!
 Usually I find new music by looking at recent album charts on RYM, and I strongly suggest this method for anyone into music.

 I like to play electric guitar (though admittedly I haven't been doing it much lately...).
 I have Japanese made Fender "Aerodyne" strat, and an Epiphone Les Paul model (tuned to drop B♭!).
-I also have more pairs of headphones than I can count...
+I also have more pairs of headphones than I can count.

 ## Gaming